mollie/commercetools/docs/SetTestEnvironment.md

 https://my.mollie.com/dashboard/<ORGANISATION_ID>/orders

-## Create and configure CommerceTools account
+## Create and configure test CommerceTools account

 Create a new account for CommerceTools in:

 https://mc.europe-west1.gcp.commercetools.com/

-Create a new Project in CommerceTools.
+Create a new Project in CommerceTools, with a name that will be forward referred as <PROJECT_NAME>.